Fabxx/GSG/README.md

 `Zenity` for UI.

 # Initial Setup
-- First of all, setup your games by following the Game Setups txt document.
+- (PC games only) First of all, setup your games by following the Game Setups txt document.
 If a game is not available please report it and if possible, add documentation about what it needs to run in wine via github issues.

 - Games must be in their individual folders, regrouped in a subfolder.